Professor Jo Littler

 Jo is an editor of the European Journal of Cultural Studies and part of the editorial collective of Soundings: A Journal of Politics and Culture.
 She is on the editorial advisory boards of Triple C, Communication, Culture and Critique, Communication and Critical/Cultural Studies, Journal of Cultural Analysis and Social Change, New Formations and Cultural Studies.
-She is a co-investigator on the AHRC-funded Spectacular Environmentalisms Research Network and has been an external examiner for BA and MA degrees at Royal Holloway, LCC, Sussex and Goldsmiths.
+Jo has been a co-investigator on the AHRC-funded Spectacular Environmentalisms Research Network and an external examiner for BA and MA degrees at Royal Holloway, LCC, Sussex and Goldsmiths.
 She has supervised several PhDs to completion and has examined a range of PhDs in the UK and Australia.
 She is currently supervising several PhD students and welcomes applications from prospective PhD students who want to work in one of her areas of research interest.